bclehmann/Website/src/faq/version-4.1/index.md

 # What's New in ScottPlot 4.1

 **ScottPlot 4.1 replaced ScottPlot 4.0 in May, 2021.** This page summarizes major new features and changes likely to be encountered when upgrading from ScottPlot 4.0 and 4.1.
+The [**ScottPlot Cookbook**](https://swharden.com/scottplot/cookbook) is an excellent source of documentation for how to use these new features.

 ### Major New Features
 * Support for multiple X and Y axes